 A good starting point is a nice narrow O shape then work individually & in turn across the following:

-EE as in See, OO as in Soon, EH as in Stare, Oh as in Snow, I as in Sky & AH as in Star
+EE as in See, OO as in Soon, EH as in Stare, Oh as in Snow, I as in Sky & AH as in Star.

 #7 “Speak” Singing

 Your voice is at its most relaxed when you’re speaking in your own natural voice so try bringing it together with your singing voice.
-Work on tricky parts of songs in shorter more spoken way whilst maintaining the melody.
+Work on tricky parts of songs in a shorter more spoken way whilst maintaining the melody.

-What are the best singing exercises?
+Some of the best singing exercises

 Once you’ve mastered those, you could also supplement them with the following: